Library Company of Philadelphia: 18th century

-Expansion

-The Library absorbed smaller lending libraries and outgrew its rooms, renting larger space on the second floor of the new Carpenters' Company hall in 1773.
+The library absorbed smaller lending libraries and outgrew its rooms, renting larger space on the second floor of the new Carpenters' Company hall in 1773.
 "The Books (inclosed within Wire Lattices) are kept in one large Room," Franklin was informed in London, "and in another handsome Apartment the [scientific] Apparatus is deposited and the Directors meet."
 On September 5, 1774, the First Continental Congress met on the first floor of Carpenters' Hall, and the Library Company extended members' privileges to all the delegates.
 The offer was renewed when the Second Continental Congress met the following spring, and again when the delegates to the Constitutional Convention met in 1787.
-Nine signers of the Declaration of Independence — Benjamin Franklin, Benjamin Rush, Francis Hopkinson, Robert Morris, George Clymer, John Morton, James Wilson, Thomas McKean, and George Ross — owned shares, some of them serving as directors.
+Nine signers of the Declaration of Independence—Benjamin Franklin, Benjamin Rush, Francis Hopkinson, Robert Morris, George Clymer, John Morton, James Wilson, Thomas McKean, and George Ross—owned shares, some of them serving as directors.
 The Library Company served virtually as the Library of Congress until the national capital was established in 1800.

 Virtually every significant work on political theory, history, law, and statecraft (and much else besides) could be found on the Library Company's shelves, as well as numerous tracts and polemical writings by American as well as European authors.
 And virtually all of those works that were influential in framing the minds of the Framers of the nation are still on the Library Company's shelves.

-In 1785 the Company purchased a collection of Revolutionary broadsheets pamphlets and other ephemera that had been assiduously collected by Pierre Eugène Du Simitière, of which no other copies have survived.
+In 1785, the Company purchased a collection of Revolutionary broadsheets, pamphlets and other ephemera that had been assiduously collected by Pierre Eugène Du Simitière, of which no other copies have survived.

 Permanent quarters were established for the Library Company in 1789 with the purchase of a lot on Fifth Street near Chestnut across from State House Square.
 A competition for the design of a building was won by an amateur of architecture, Dr. William Thornton, with a plan for a Palladian red-brick structure with white pilasters and a pediment interrupting a balustraded roof.
-A curving double flight of steps led up to the arched door under an arched niche containing a gift from William Bingham — a marble statue of Franklin in a classical toga sculpted in Italy by Francesco Lazzarini.
+A curving double flight of steps led up to the arched door under an arched niche containing a gift from William Bingham—a marble statue of Franklin in a classical toga sculpted in Italy by Francesco Lazzarini.
 Member's shares were extended to carpenters and bricklayers in partial payment for work on the new building.
 The new quarters were opened on New Year's Day, 1791.
-For the new library Samuel Jennings, an expatriate Philadelphian living in London, painted a large picture, "Liberty Displaying the Arts and Sciences."
+For the new library Samuel Jennings, an expatriate Philadelphian living in London, painted a large picture, Liberty Displaying the Arts and Sciences.

-In 1792 the Loganian Library, which had been housed across the square, was transferred to the Library Company, complementing its collection with the 2600 books (chiefly in Latin and Greek) that had been collected by James Logan.
-This collection was supplemented by the medical library of James Logan's younger brother, a physician in Bristol, England, the best medical library then in North America.
+In 1792, the Loganian Library, which had been housed across the square, was transferred to the Library Company, complementing its collection with 2,600 books, primarily in Latin and Greek, which had been collected by James Logan.
+This collection was supplemented by the medical library of James Logan's younger brother, a physician in Bristol, England, the best medical library in North America.
 Thornton's new building immediately required a new wing.